The Rolf Method of Structural Integration

 Most of us do not stand in an up and down line from the top of our head to the bottom of our feet.
 Sometimes our heads are too far forward, or our backs have too much sway.
 We may stand with most of our weight on one leg.
 There are many versions of poor posture, often caused by illness, injury, emotional stress, or gravitational forces.

-Structural Integration works to free up the connective tissue and organize it in such a way as to alleviate stress in the whole body.
-Connective tissue softens, allowing movement and flexibility.
-Length comes into the body, giving muscles space to work and joints freedom to function properly.
-Posture becomes more linear and easier.
+Structural Integration works to free up the fascia and organize it in such a way as to alleviate stress in the whole body.
+The fascia softens, allowing movement and flexibility.
+Length comes into the body, giving muscles space to work, and joints freedom to function properly.
+Posture becomes more upright and easier.

 How does it work?